Automated Biometric Identification Systems (ABIS)

 A civil ABIS is not used for criminal investigation, and so the ability to submit latent fingerprints or video surveillance footage for search is not included.
 Use cases for civil ABIS generally involve the voluntary submission of biometrics as part of an enrollment process.
 Border management is an example.
 These biometrics can also be submitted for search law enforcement systems.
 For instance, a civil ABIS can be used to ensure that a visa applicant is not in a criminal database.
 Civil ABIS is also useful as an identity-proofing measure toward benefits-fraud prevention.
 Specifically, it prevents an individual with an existing identity from creating a false alias by collecting a fingerprint sample or performing a facial scan at the time of enrollment.

 In recent decades, government agencies in the U.S. and abroad have ramped up efforts to create interoperability between criminal and civil biometric search systems.
 For example, the U.S. Department of Homeland Security manages a civil ABIS called IDENT that is used for immigration.
 After 9/11, DHS worked with the Department of Justice to enable data sharing between IAFIS and IDENT.
 This means a biometric search can now flag an individual who is registered in IAFIS.

 Some examples of ABIS use cases in the private sector include:

-- Healthcare: In some countries ABIS are used to determine a patient’s identity prior to care delivery.
+In some countries, ABIS is used to determine a patient’s identity prior to care delivery.
 The World Health Organization (WHO) has suggested that the implementation of biometric technologies can improve patient verification worldwide, especially in developing countries where patients may be less likely to carry a form of civilian ID.

 Aware products for ABIS